GummyDonut/3d-origami-diagram-tool/README.md

   * Note that paperjs and jquery require unique aliases and setup for webpack https://stackoverflow.com/questions/30576192/paper-js-with-webpack https://stackoverflow.com/questions/28969861/managing-jquery-plugin-dependency-in-webpack

-### Note the tool has only been tested on Google Chrome and Firefox
+### Note the tool has only been tested on latest versions of Google Chrome and Firefox

 ### Site for reference, what it plans to look like
 https://www.pixilart.com/draw